Where to Stay in Zion National Park: Camping and Lodging

 Location.
 Surrounded by the remarkable sandstone cliffs, the place offers unmatched views and easy access to the popular hikes such as the Emerald Pools or Angels Landing Trails.
 To top it off, the Zion Lodge has its own shuttle stop (shuttle stop #5) for the added convenience of those who opt to stay or simply dine here.

 Accommodation.
-When considering where exactly to stay in the Zion Lodge, you have two options: hotel’s rooms or rustic cabins.
+When considering where exactly to stay in the Zion Lodge, you have two options: hotel’s rooms and rustic cabins.
 Each of them offers an unforgettable experience that is worth every penny you spend.

 History